 - Bosch’s hooktight hook-and-loop disc attachment

 - Microcellular backing pad for smooth, fine finishes

 - Features microfilter system for optimal filtering of fine dust and trapping particles as small as a 1/2-micron in diameter

 - Low-vibration operation

 My advice is instead of putting a lot of pressure on it get yourself good quality sanding disks and I’m sure you won’t have to worry about it slowing down.

 Another thing about it is that you might find it not aggressive enough for large material removal.
 If you need a very powerful sander that will tackle any jobs thrown its way, check out Bosch DEVS1250.

-But if you’re looking for a sander that runs very smoothly and will let you achieve very smooth finish thanks to its integral dampening system this Bosh is worth to consider.
+But if you’re looking for a sander that runs very smoothly and will let you achieve a very smooth finish thanks to its integral dampening system this Bosh is worth to consider.

-We all want flat, smoothest finish we can get and I know how annoying these little swirl marks can be, especially after long sanding session.
+We all want flat, the smoothest finish we can get and I know how annoying these little swirl marks can be, especially after long sanding session.